hasnani/ParsingXML/README.md

 XMl parsing using the Elementtree.
-This program is useful to extract all the elements from a xml file.
+This program is useful to extract all the element values from a XML file.